 No matter your inspiration for expanding your parish efforts, remember to ask and allow the Holy Spirit to guide you.
-Even after the completion of the initial Walking with Moms process, plan to meet periodically with your pastor-perhaps every six months or once a year-to assess your current efforts.
+Even after the close of the Year of Service, plan to meet periodically with your pastor-perhaps every six months or once a year-to assess your current efforts.
 Discuss challenges and obstacles in implementing your plans, successes, opportunities, and any changes in the needs of the community.
 Use this time to consider additional or expanded projects.
 In collaboration with your pastor, discern what new efforts the Lord may be calling your parish to.